Florian-Wilhelm/Raspberry-Pi/Project10/README.md

 ### Push button, Micro SD-Card and OLED SSD1306

+(Note: not necessarily carried out with the scripts in this repo, those are just examples).

 Demonstration and testing via thonny.
 GPS Data will be stored permanently on the SD-Card, and is also available as text output in the Thonny shell.

 Schematic Micro SD-Card board: